knockout/tko/README.md

 ko.bindingProvider.instance = new ko.secureBindingsProvider(bindings, options);
 ```

-Keep in mind that if you are using an AMD loader, then KSB is exported (have a look at the example in the linked `classBindingProvider`).
+Keep in mind that if you are using an AMD loader, then KSB is exported
+(have a look at the example in the linked `classBindingProvider`).

 Tests
 ---

-Automated tests with `chromedriver` can be initiated with
-`node spec/runner.js`.

 You can run a standalone server with `node spec/server.js`.
 It will
 print the URL for the server to the console.
+You can connect
+to it with any browser and the tests will be executed.

+Automated tests with `chromedriver` can be initiated with
+`node spec/runner.js`.
+You will need to independently start `chromedriver` with
+`chromedriver --url-base=/wd/hub --port=4445`.

 Requires